-The Commission has a clear system and structures in place for managing its corporate governance responsibilities, and follows public sector procurement practice and other requirements to ensure that value for money is achieved.
-Rigorous financial monitoring arrangements are in place and maintained, and spend was within budget again this year.
-In-year efficiencies were identified and made, and payments were processed in line with agreed procedures and timelines.
-Procurement undertaken was in accordance with public sector procurement policy.
+The Commission follows public sector procurement regulations, policy and practice to ensure that value for money is achieved.
+Rigorous financial monitoring arrangements are in place and operated, and the IRC's spend was within budget again this year.
+In-year efficiencies were identified and made.
+Payments were processed in line with agreed procedures and timelines.
+The Commission published its Annual Report and Accounts for 2021-22 on 30 June 2022.